-Although there are many dependable electric and cordless powered snow blowers on the market, there is a much larger variety of gas blowers available to sift through in your search for the best blower.
-These are durable machines that are built specifically for the movement of large amounts of snow to help cut your workload, and time, by more than half.
-Plus, with a gas powered version you are not limited in the space you can cover by cords or run time.
+These are durable machines, built specifically for the movement of large amounts of snow to help cut your workload, and time, by more than half.
+Plus, with a gas-powered version you are not limited in the space you can cover by cords or run time.

 Types of Gas Blowers

-Dual-stage blowers can be found in a wide variety of sizes, and range from compact versions specific to home use, to powerful, tracked machines for use over larger, uneven yards or commercially.
-Two-stage blowers are driven by both an auger and impeller to take up and throw snow, and also include a drive system complete with gears for even further control and power.
+Two-Stage, or rather, dual-stage snow blowers can be found in a wide variety of sizes, and range from compact versions specific to home use, to powerful, tracked machines for use over larger, uneven yards or commercial properties.
+Two-stage blowers are driven by both an auger and impeller to take up and throw snow, and also include a drive system complete with gears for even more control and power.

-Dual blowers can be anywhere up to 40+ inches in width and have a housing of up to 23+ inches to take on the worst of your packed, drifted snow.
-Most are much smaller in order to meet the wider variety of needs of homeowners.
-They also leave behind a thin layer of snow, but only because they are built to be used over uneven terrain, and gravel drives without getting caught up by too low a profile.
+Dual blowers can have clearing widths as wide as 40+ inches and intake heights as tall as 23+ inches.
+They are capable of taking on the worst of your packed, drifted snow.
+Most are compact in order to meet the wider variety of needs of homeowners.
+They also leave behind a thin layer of snow, but only because they are built to be used over uneven terrain and gravel drives without getting caught up by too low a profile.

-Gas powered engines are typically larger, and have more components than an electric blower.
-This means they also require the typical maintenance an engine of this type means.
-This includes using the correct types of fuel and oil, as well as belt, spark plug, and carburetor care- to name a few.
-Although it sounds like a lot, it isn’t any more care than you provide to a lawn mower- just take care to store your blower through the warmer months correctly to keep from gumming up the system.
+Although it sounds like a lot, it isn’t any more care than you provide to a lawn mower; just take care to properly store your blower through the warmer months to keep from gumming up the system.

 How to Choose the Best Gas Powered Snow Blower For You

-Because of the many available gas blower models, you need to first define your specific needs of use.
-It is easy to become overwhelmed with brand names and the different types of blowers they offer, but if you first consider how you will be using your machine, you can better narrow down your search.
+Because of the many available gas blower models, you need to first define your specific needs before choosing one.
+It’s easy to become overwhelmed with brand names and the different types of blowers they offer, but if you first consider how you will be using your machine, you can better narrow down your search.